Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Main results

-We should mention here that both sides of the equality in \thmref{T:special case of special formula} vanish trivially if the root number condition is not fulfilled.
-Ichino's formula \cite{Ichino2008} relates the period integrals of triple products of certain automorphic forms on quaternion algebras along the diagonal cycles and the central values of triple $L$-functions for $\GL_2$ together with product of local period integrals for each places.
-To derive explicit Ichino's formulae in \thmref{T: special value formula}, we need to carry out explicit computations of these local period integrals.
-In the literature, these local period integrals for nonarchimedean places have been computed in \cite{Nelson2011}, \cite{Nelson2014}, \cite{Hu2017} and \cite{ML2017}.
-In this article; however, we pay our attention on the calculations for the real place.
-In particular, by combining with the results in \cite{CC2018}, the computations for the real place are completed except the case where the representation of $\G(\C)$ is a principal series, while the representation of $\G(\R)$ is a discrete series.
-We mention here that some of the remaining case was computed in \cite{Chen2018}.
-The key ingredient for our computations and the main novelty of this article is \propref{P:regularization} for the real place, which reduces the calculations of local period integrals to that of certain local Rankin-Selberg integrals \cite{JLbook2}, \cite{Flicker1988} and \cite{CCI2018}.
-The proof of \propref{P:regularization} for the real place occupies a substantial part of this article.
-We should point out that in \cite{ML2017}, he used \propref{P:regularization} to compute the local period integrals for the nonarchimedean places under quite general settings.
-The computation for the real place was also treated in \cite{Woodbury2016}.
+\thmref{T:special case of special formula} follows from establishing explicit Ichino's formula (\cite{Ichino2008}), which relates the period integrals of triple products of automorphic forms on certain quaternion algebras along the diagonal cycles with the central values of the triple product $L$-functions for $\GL_2$ together with product of the local period integrals over all places.
+To derive explicit Ichino's formulae, we need to carry out explicit computations for the local period integrals.
+In the literature, the local period integrals for non-archimedean places have been computed by many authors (\cite{Nelson2011}, \cite{Nelson2014}, \cite{Hu2017}, \cite{ML2017}).
+In this article; however, we pay our attention to the calculations for the real place.
+In particular, by combining with the results in \cite{CC2019} and \cite{S-YChen2019} , the explicit computations for the real place are almost completed.
+The key ingredient for our computations is \propref{P:regularization} for the archimedean places, which reduces the calculations of local period integrals to that of certain local Rankin-Selberg integrals as in \cite{JLbook2}, \cite{Flicker1988} and \cite{Kable2004}.
+We point out that in \cite{ML2017}, he used an analogue of \propref{P:regularization} to compute the local period integrals for the non-archimedean places under quite general settings.
+The computations for the real place were also treated in \cite{Woodbury2016} with different setups.